Murder of T. Maniam: Deterioration of relationship

 Two years later, sometime in 1993, Maniam, who reached his 50th birthday, officially retired from the police force after 30 years of service.
 After his retirement, he began to open his own security business.
 Unfortunately, at around this time, his relationship with Julaiha began to decline.
 In combination to her prior disappointment that their new family home at Jurong Kechil was bought solely under Maniam's name two years before, Julaiha was insecure as Maniam’s retirement had posed a threat to her lavish lifestyle, and she often posed unstable moods over the situation.
 Still, Maniam did not mind as he still loved Julaiha.

 Later, Maniam purchased a house at Phoenix Garden, this time under both his and Julaiha’s names.
 Still, there were more conflicts that brought the couple’s relationship into further decline.
 Firstly, Julaiha began to be more possessive of Maniam, as she grew jealous of her daughters for growing more attached to her husband as they grew older, as well as the relationship between Maniam and his two sons from his first marriage.
 She was also insecure that Maniam would leave her one day.
 Whenever she was upset, she was said to have gone into the room to beat her daughters up and throw objects around.
 Besides, whenever the couple argued, Julaiha would be the aggressor and pick a one-sided physical fight.
-Julaiha also went as far as to accuse her daughters of having an affair with their stepfather, which made all three of them hurt.
+Julaiha also went as far as to accuse her daughters of having an affair with their stepfather, which hurt all three of them.

 The relationship between Julaiha and her family would deteriorate even further in mid-1995.
 The family of four went to India for a short holiday trip, but due to some unknown problems with the Indian authorities, both Sairah and her mother were detained in India for half a year and did not return to Singapore as scheduled.
 At that time, Sairah was enrolled as a tertiary student in an Australian university, and Maniam, who returned to Singapore with Fairos as scheduled, had to apply on behalf of Sairah to defer her studies until she returned in the end of 1995.
 During their time in India, Julaiha had unjustifiably blamed Sairah for their detention in India.